-26. In the absence of MARA data, ACLED data was used to plot the incidence of sexual violence which also showed a decreasing trend since 2018, although the proportion of alleged perpetrators belonging to state forces remained high (Figure 3).
+26. In the absence of monitoring, analysis and reporting arrangements data, data from the Armed Conflict Location and Event Data Project was used to plot the incidence of sexual violence, which also showed a decreasing trend since 2018, although the proportion of alleged perpetrators belonging to state forces remained high (see figure III).
 The number of sexual violence incidents is one indication of any change in measures adopted to address conflict and crime contributing to breaking cycles of violence.